Room 4U

 2.2 Mobile-first Principle

-Speed in accessing content is essential, and mobile optimisation ensures that users can navigate comfortably anytime, anywhere.
+Fast access to content is essential, and mobile optimisation helps users navigate easily anytime, anywhere.

 • room 4U - mobile first 2